danielchim/heost-gdd/10pgdd/movement.md

   * Hacker: The player who is responsible to infiltrate some specifc safe in order to prevent the vaulables got destroyed.
 * Cops:
   * Officer: Responsible for caughting the robbers by any means.
 Cannot use weapon during the car chase.
-  * SWAT Team: When a team uses SWAT team pass, it will become the swat team which can use weapons all the time.
+  * SWAT Team: When a team uses SWAT team pass, the will deployed as the swat team which can use weapons all the time.
+However there are only one lifes for them.

 ## Controls